-Beautiful and dynamic, Canada’s capital city is an incredible place to explore.
+Beautiful and dynamic, there are lots of things to do in Ottawa, making Canada’s capital city an incredible place to explore.
 From the gothic-style parliament buildings to the lovely parks and world-class museums, Ottawa is one of the top places to visit in Canada.
 There are so many things to do in Ontario, Canada, you’re sure to have an epic vacation.

 It’s one of those cities that feels small, despite having a population of over one million people.
 Most of the action can be found around the downtown core, Parliament Hill, and the inner-city neighbourhoods.
 It’s a great city to go for a walk or to ride a bike, and there are many more activities to do in Ottawa.

 Whatever it is you’re into, Ottawa has something for everyone.
 Every time we go, we try something new.
 In this article, we’re going to talk about some of the best things to do Ottawa has to offer, so you can better plan your next adventure.

 Without a doubt, the icon of Ottawa is Canada’s parliament building.
 It’s the #1 one for must-see places to visit in Ottawa.
 Not only is it the centre of Canada’s government, but the buildings are very beautiful.
 From Peace Tower (the Clock Tower) to the gothic architecture, the buildings are stunning to admire from the lawns in front of the building.
 In addition, if you want to go inside, you can take one of the free tours and learn about Canada’s political system.

 Changing of the Guard

 Another popular thing to see in the summer is the Changing of the Guard, which takes place on Parliament Hill each and every morning during the peak season from late June to late August.
 Starting at 10 AM (check the time schedule to make sure), you’ll see a colourful spectacle of pomp, pageantry, and music.
 You’ll want to get there at least 30 minutes early if you want the best spot.